Wentuz/SZOPlugin/README.md

         3. Suspicious fishing rod - Possibility to fish out curiosities
         4. Lucky clock - craftable by MewChant, clock and mechanical parts, hand crafting
-        5. Markin' Spyglass - craftable by MewChant and dwarf, spyglass and redstone torch, hand crafting IV Ingerients:
+        5. Markin' Spyglass - craftable by MewChant and dwarf, spyglass and redstone torch, hand crafting
+        6. Ancient Shell - craftable by Fossil, nautilus shell and prismarine crystals.
+Helps in water.
+Scales with mermaid tail & fossil
+    IV Ingerients:
         1. Soul Fragment - used for magical purposes
         2. Mechanical Parts - used for more advanced constructs